NERvGear/NERvHub/component/README.md

-﻿## Choosing the home for a component
+﻿## Choosing The Home for A Component

 You can place and classify your components in different folders and catalogs according to the components' purposes: